AndrewL14/AndrewL14/README.md

 I'm proficient in using Git, GitHub and Slack for version control and team collaboration, and I have experience working in agile environments.
 Additionally, I have knowledge of Dagger for dependency injection and React for front-end development.

-I'm always eager to learn new technologies and techniques to improve my skills and contribute to the success of the project.
+I'm always eager to learn new technologies and techniques to improve my skills and contribute to the success of a project.
 I'm a team player and committed to delivering quality work within deadlines.